geudde/attic-chest/pages/04.season-3/12.meeting-33/02.first/docs.md

 Our drooping Hearts, courting Repose,
 Would some new Bourne of Peace disclose
 For scarce could Duty make her way,
-But for sweet Hope’s alluring Ray;
+But for sweet Hope’s alluring Ray.